NouraM0h/Monjiz/README.md

 # Monjiz
-The UI/UX project was completed by the talented designers Ms.Ohood Saleh, Ms.Norah Mohammed , Ms.Rahaf, for Brmjha Company.
+The UI/UX project was completed by the talented designers Ms.Ohood Saleh, Ms.Norah Mohammed , Ms.Rahaf Faiz, for Brmjha Company.
 ## What is the Idea?
 "Monjiz" is a simple to-do list application that enables you to add and schedule tasks with the ability to delete them.
 In addition to providing a Hijri calendar.
 The advantage of the application is that it supports Arabic as a primary language.
 ## Let's watch this video that demonstrates the workflow of the App!